 Biography

-Chung’s 2019 solo exhibition at the Smithsonian American Art Museum, Tiffany Chung: Vietnam, Past Is Prologue, is her most ambitious exploration of the war in Vietnam and its aftermath to date – with an approach that mirrors the multiplicity of her subject, subsuming her own voice to those of others and tackling her theme from various perspectives.
+Chung’s exhibition Rise into the Atmosphere is currently on view at Dallas Museum of Art and her architectural scale model of a floating village included in Breath(e): Toward Climate and Social Justice at Hammer Museum & 2024 Getty’s PST Art.
+The UN Office for Disaster Risk Reduction recently presented the documentation of Chung’s floating village, an adaptation recommendation for extreme flooding, alongside the 2024 Asia-Pacific Ministerial Conference on Disaster Risk Reduction.
+Her commemorative earthwork, For the Living (2023), part of Beyond Granite: Pulling Together was installed adjacent to Vietnam Veterans Memorial on the Constitution Gardens west.
+In 2019, the Smithsonian American Art Museum presented her solo exhibition Tiffany Chung: Vietnam, Past Is Prologue, her most ambitious exploration of the war in Vietnam and its aftermath to date.
 The exhibition was reviewed in The New York Times and listed by The Art Newspaper as 2019’s most popular art exhibitions globally.
 The first iteration of Chung’s Syria Project was featured in the 56th Venice Biennale’s central exhibition All the World’s Futures at the Arsenale, with 40 map-based drawings that chart Syria’s ever expanding cycles of violence and refugee displacement — which was described as one of the personal but highly political highlights from the 2015 Venice Biennale.

 CV